 We support our employees with competitive benefits including excellent compensation, health care, employee assistance programs, and more.
 This investment in our employees and their career development is not only the right thing to do, it is the smart thing to do.

 AMD is committed to fostering a culture of inclusiveness and innovation where the best ideas “win” regardless of the individual’s identity.
-In an effort to increase transparency on the subject, AMD is publishing for the first time the gender composition of our engineering and management teams.
+In an effort to increase transparency on the subject, in 2016 AMD published the gender composition of our engineering and management teams for the first time .
 We are not satisfied with the data, and are working with other industry leaders to address gender and other diversity issues across the technology sector.

-- Wellness@Work helps our employees and family members get and stay healthy.
-Programs focus on maintaining healthy weight, eating right, exercising more, and avoiding tobacco in order to improve quality of life and lower healthcare costs.
+Our Wellness@Work program helps our employees and family members get and stay healthy.
+This program focuses on maintaining healthy weight, eating right, exercising more, and avoiding tobacco to improve quality of life and reduce healthcare costs.